How to Run an Art Contest with Ranked Choice Voting

 Descriptions display just below the ranked choice ballot.
 However, the group affiliation and picture will display next to the choice's name on the ballot.

 Art contests also work best when people can actually see the art they're voting on.
-RankedVote's Pro Plan allows you to upload photos to your contests.
+RankedVote's Pro Plan allows you to upload photos to your contests and use the "Gallery" picture layout.

 Place Onto Your Site